 - Financial performance management / corporate communications: In a similar vein, companies can make use of the capital market perspective.
-The can monitor how the capital markets react upon a firm's stream of corporate press releases.
-Explicit knowledge of the determinants of stock market responses to the respective press releases can inform corporate communication workers about editorial factors, which contribute to a favorable reception of individual news items by the capital market.
+The can monitor how the capital markets react on the firm's stream of corporate actions.
+Explicit knowledge of the determinants of stock market responses to the respective actions and their associated press releases can inform firm management and corporate communication workers about the factors that contribute to a favorable reception by the capital market.

-- Strategy assessment: Further, knowledge about how the capital markets reacted upon a distinct press release (which generally represents a competitive action/decision) is valuable for surveying investor sentiments and thinking.
+- Strategy assessment: Knowledge about how the capital markets reacted upon a distinct press release (which generally represents a competitive action/decision) is valuable for surveying investor sentiments and thinking.
 It provides an indication for how investors perceive individual competitive moves of the firm in light of the firm’s strategy and past behavior.
 Stock market responses may then serve as a benchmark for the legitimacy of the firm’s decisions.

 - Financial decision making/investment management: News analytics and event studies bridge qualitative and quantitative aspects of investment managment.
 These methodologies have informed several investment management applications, such as CapitalIQ, Ravenpack, or AlphaFlash.
 Using these market solutions, event-driven investment managers and hedge funds (e.g., D'Avinci-Invest) seek alpha returns for their investors.